-United States and is accredited by the Commission on Collegiate Nursing Education (CCNE).
-It is ranked in the 13th position among public universities and the 19th position overall among nursing schools in National Institutes of Health (NIH) funding, as reported by the Blue Ridge Institute for Medical Research in 2024.
-In Doctor of Nursing Practice programs, the College of Nursing ranked number 10 among public universities and number 19 overall and in master's programs, it is ranked at number 30 overall and number 19 among public universities in the 2024 U.S. News & World Report's Best Nursing Schools list.
+The College of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The 2024 Blue Ridge Institute for Medical Research ranked the College of Nursing number 15 among public universities and number 23 overall among nursing schools in National Institutes of Health (NIH) funding.

+In Doctor of Nursing Practice programs, the College of Nursing ranked number 11 among public universities, number 17 overall, and number 1 in Arizona and in master's programs, it is ranked at number 20 overall and number 13 among public universities in the 2025 U.S. News & World Report's Best Nursing Schools list.
+The Bachelor of Science program ranks number 19 overall, number 13 among public universities nationwide, and number 1 in Arizona.
 The College of Nursing is the fourth nursing school in the United States and the first in Arizona to become a Hispanic-Serving Health Professions School member.
 Membership is granted to schools with a demonstrated commitment to increasing the Hispanic workforce that will serve and promote the health of Hispanics, as evidenced by programs, activities, and student and faculty diversity.

-The faculty have office space within the College of Nursing that is equipped with computer (internet connected) and file storage.
-There is convenient access to printer/copier machines with complete in-house Information Technology support.
-The College of Nursing has laboratories consisting of four facilities: Biological Sciences Laboratory, Behavioral/Applied Clinical Sciences Laboratory, Brain Digital Technology Laboratory, and the Collaboratory for Health and Technology.
-These facilities include space and equipment for faculty and graduate students to conduct human biobehavioral research.
+The faculty have office space within the College of Nursing that is equipped with a computer (internet connected) and file storage.
+There is convenient access to printer/copier machines.
+The College of Nursing has laboratories consisting of four facilities: Biological Core Laboratory, Behavioral/Applied Clinical Sciences Laboratory, Brain Digital Technology Laboratory, and the Collaboratory for Health and Technology.
+These facilities provide space and equipment for faculty and graduate students to conduct human biobehavioral research.